ishankaul1/Distributed-Pub-Sub/README.md

   3. We would like to implement a load-balancing system for the brokers.
 We currently have fault tolerance, but an additional layer of backup Brokers with multiple actives at the same time would greatly increase the scalability of this system.
   4. It is part of our intended design that brokers should not be started with different dissemination options in the same network.
 However, since we configure dissemination option at the individual runtime of the broker instances, this rule is not actually enforced.
 A global configuration of brokers for both dissemination option and number of copies would make this system far more robust.
 In addition to this and load balancing, we would like to create an 'auto-scaling' feature, where brokers automatically scale up or down depending on network traffic.
   5. The different options for broker dissemination should be separated by class inheritance, instead of if-statements sprawled throughout our code.
 We implemented it like this for lack of time during our Distributed Systems semseter, but this is a huge detriment to readability, is plain bad design, and takes away from the ability to continue incremental work on this project.
 This is likely the first feature we will implement.
 We plan on refactoring the plain Broker, Publisher, and Subscriber class to be abstract, then having one subclass of each for each dissemination option.
 Publisher, Subscriber, and Broker will each have a factory class as well, and should be separated into different packages to enhance readability of the directory structure.
+  6. Some of the sockets on subscriber side will remain open even if not being used.
+We should create a system for closing these out.

 We are always open to feedback and ideas on how to improve this project.
 Please feel free to email ishankaul2000@gmail.com or ishan.kaul@Vanderbilt.edu for any questions or comments.
 Thanks for taking the time to read!